OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 localization_priority: Priority
 ---

-# Pass data to scripts in an automatically-run Power Automate flow (preview)
+# Pass data to scripts in an automatically-run Power Automate flow

 This tutorial teaches you how to use an Office Script for Excel on the web with an automated [Power Automate](https://flow.microsoft.com) workflow.
 Your script will automatically run each time you receive an email, recording information from the email in an Excel workbook.
 Being able to pass data from other applications into an Office Script gives you a great deal of flexibility and freedom in your automated processes.